907sjl/referrals_powerbi/README.md

 ### Volume of Referrals After 90 Days
 ![Bar chart of referral volume after 90 days](images/volume_sent_90d.jpg)

 This horizontal bar chart represents the volume of referrals sent to a clinic alongside the number of those referrals that were canceled, rejected, or closed without being seen.
-The referrals included in this visualization are all aged 90 days from when they were sent to the clinic.
-The time for a referral to be scheduled, seen, and completed is calculated after 90 days.
+The referrals included in this visualization are all aged 90 days from the date they were sent to the clinic.
+The timing for a referral to be scheduled, seen, and completed is calculated after 90 days.
 The volumes in this bar chart explain the population size for the median timing metrics.

 This visualization is built upon a few layers of DAX measures.
 ```